 What’s your favorite type of music?
 We all have one—or five.
-And with today’s technology, MP3 players, satellite radio, computers and online music sites make it easier than ever before to access the tunes you love, anywhere and everywhere.
+And with today’s technology, satellite radio, computers and online music sites make it easier than ever before to access the tunes you love, anywhere and everywhere.
 Experts agree that music is an important mood-boosting tool, and it can be helpful in the workplace as a way to help employees stay happy and productive.
 However, before allowing your staff to listen to music on the job, it’s important to implement a Music at Work policy.
 Just consider this information from Happy Faces Personnel Group—a top provider of temp services in Atlanta.

 Best Practices When Allowing Music at Work

 Music can help to improve mood and may boost productivity depending on the task at hand.
 Music may also aid in concentration when workers are doing repetitive tasks, plus it can add to a fun, upbeat work environment.
 But before you allow your staff to listen to music on the job, it helps to outline what is and is not allowed.
 Consider the following best practices: